 Governmental activities in the government-wide financial statements are presented on the accrual basis of accounting.
 Revenues are recognized when earned and expenses are recognized when incurred.
-The effects of inter-fund activity have been eliminated from the government-wide financial statements.
-Fiduciary funds are reported on the accrual basis of accounting.
+The effects of interfund activity have been eliminated from the government-wide financial statements.